senithkay/vscode-extensions-public/workspaces/apk/apk-extension/README.md

 1. Launch Visual Studio Code.
 2. Go to the Extensions view by clicking on the square icon in the sidebar or pressing `Ctrl+Shift+X`.
-3. Search for "APK Config Language Support".
+3. Search for "Kubernetes Gateway Config Language Support".
-4. Click on the "Install" button for the extension published by "APK Config Language Support".
+4. Click on the "Install" button for the extension published by "Kubernetes Gateway Config Language Support".
 5. The extension will be installed and activated automatically. ( This extension is depending on the YAML Language Support by Red Hat extension).
 If it's not installed, this will install it automatically.

 ## Usage